AI Travel Planner LogoAI PlannerBack

 Le Vaisseau Science Fun

-Spend the morning at Le Vaisseau, an interactive science discovery center specifically designed for children aged 3-12.
+Immerse yourselves in a world of interactive science at Le Vaisseau, a science discovery center specifically designed for children aged 3 to 12.

 Find more details